 stage, and they were likely created for presentation to Nintendo.

-Playtests Alpha and Beta (March 1996)
+Playtests Alpha and Beta

-By March 1996, the prototypes evolved into what were known as “playtest alpha and beta” cards.
+The prototypes evolved into what were known as “playtest alpha and beta” cards.
 This stage aimed to refine the gameplay experience, focusing on the rules, strengths, and general balancing of the game.
 Visually, these cards underwent

 significant changes—they were now colored, featured more text, and displayed minor graphical enhancements, making them look more like the Pokémon cards we recognize today.